In Athens, on his Banishment: Summary

 The speech can be divided up into sections in various ways.
 Sections 1-28 focus on Greek culture and sections 29–37 on Rome.
-Thematically, there three parts: Dio's initial reaction to being banished (section 1–13), a speech attributed to Socrates and targeted at the Athenians criticising excessive focus on a traditional Greek education (14-27), and another Socratic speech to the Romans criticsing excessive focus on wealth (29-37).
+Thematically, there are three parts: Dio's initial reaction to being banished (section 1–13), a speech attributed to Socrates and targeted at the Athenians criticising the excessive focus on a traditional Greek education (14-27), and another Socratic speech to the Romans criticising excessive focus on wealth (29-37).
 Alternatively, Moles proposes a four-part structure: Dio's reaction to his exile (1-11), people's questions to Dio (12), Dio's response in imitation of Socrates (13-28), and Dio's attempt to apply these insights to Rome (29-37).

 In the opening, Dio briefly mentions the fact of his exile and moves on to his state of mind.
 He mused about whether banishment is difficult for all people or if there are ways of coping with it (2), noting on the one hand that exemplary heroes like Odysseus and Orestes underwent great struggles to escape it (3-6), but on the other hand that the Oracle of Delphi advised Croesus to go into exile voluntarily, which means that the god Apollo must have considered it a fate preferable to death (6-8).
 Dio therefore decided to consult the oracle himself and:

 Therefore, Dio adopted a humble costume and travelled around (11).
 This led people to take him for a philosopher and invite him to speak on philosophical topics.
 He was forced to learn philosophy, so that he could discourse "on what is proper for people and what they are likely to benefit from" (13).
 Dio says he sought to draw people away from a focus on money, reputation, and bodily pleasures.
 He attributes this to Socrates (13-15).

 In the second part, he launches into the kind of oration that he says Socrates used to give to the Athenians, and which he attributes to Socrates.
 The focus of this section is criticism of the traditional components of an ancient Greek education (paideia), like playing the cithara, wrestling in the gymnasium, learning to read and write, and becoming familiar with classical literature (17-19), instead of what they need to know: